-Element Consideration Stairs and escalators escalators and stairs should not conflict with the direction of established horizontal pedestrian flow for those entering or leaving the flow of vertical travel.
+Element Consideration Element Stairs and escalators escalators and stairs should not conflict with the direction of established horizontal pedestrian flow for those entering or leaving the flow of vertical travel.
 Stairs use where grade-separated treatments are necessary for access or movement within a rail station (such as over rail lines) should provide simple and safe transition between levels and comply with all applicable design standards (the proportion of treads to risers, landings, slip resistance, TGSIs, colour contrasts and hand rails/balustrades) typically accompanied by ramps/escalators/lifts for compliance, when required TransLink prefers design to accommodate LOS C based on pedestrian flow during peak periods, allowing for both ascending and descending movement.
-Escalators alternative to stairs for rail stations operating with consistently high volumes of passengers during peak periods, or rail stations that feature high levels of grade separation should be co-located with stairs to offer passengers both options if the option of including bi-directional escalators is not available (due to site constraints or rail station capacity volumes not being sufficient), escalator travel should be given preference towards ascending passengers or the dominant peak flow escalator width should be sufficient for passengers to queue in a single file by simply standing, while still allowing pedestrians who wish to walk (in the travel direction) to pass with minimal obstruction escalators must comply with applicable structural Building Standards and should be consistent with the overall rail station architectural design.
-Ramp • comply with applicable Building and Disability Standards , with adherence to the particular construction details shown in the Australian Standards and National Construction Code Lifts and over/ underpasses some rail stations will need a lift and over/underpass structures to connect platforms.
-The number and size of lifts will need to be determined with consideration to likely pedestrian demands minimum LOS C during peak is preferred for over/underpass walkways LOS D acceptable for lifts during peak periods • comply with applicable Disability Standards and Australian Standards should appear to be of a lightweight modern structure, transparent to ensure passive surveillance, durable, easily cleaned (such as stainless steel finish) be consistent with the overall look and feel of the rail station design of lift areas should also consider adequate provision of space for passenger run on and run-off design of lifts should consider a through-lift alignment that does not require passenger with a mobility aid to turn around to exit lift.
+Escalators alternative to stairs for rail stations operating with consistently high volumes of passengers during peak periods, or rail stations that feature high levels of grade separation should be co-located with stairs to offer passengers both options if the option of including bi-directional escalators is not available (due to site constraints or rail station capacity volumes not being sufficient), escalator travel should be given preference towards ascending passengers or the dominant peak flow escalator width should be sufficient for passengers to queue in a single file by simply standing, while still allowing pedestrians who wish to walk (in the travel direction) to pass with minimal obstruction Ramp should be consistent with the overall rail station architectural design. comply with applicable Building and Disability Standards, with adherence to the particular construction details shown in the Australian Standards and National Construction Code Lifts and over/ underpasses some rail stations will need a lift and over/underpass structures to connect platforms.
+The number and size of lifts will need to be determined with consideration to likely pedestrian demands minimum LOS C during peak is preferred for over/underpass walkways LOS D acceptable for lifts during peak periods comply with applicable Disability Standards and Australian Standards should appear to be of a lightweight modern structure, transparent to ensure passive surveillance, durable, easily cleaned (such as stainless steel finish) be consistent with the overall look and feel of the rail station design of lift areas should also consider adequate provision of space for passenger run- on and run-off.